Ingress and Egress traffic

 |spec.servers.tls.cipherSuites||Accepted cypher suites.|

 Kyma employs the Bring Your Own Domain/Certificates model that requires you to supply the domain, certificate, and key during installation.
-Read the tutorial to learn how to set up your custom TLS certificate.
+Read the tutorial to learn how to set up or update your custom domain TLS certificate in Kyma.

 If you don't want to use your custom certificate, you can choose between a self-signed certificate or one managed by the Gardener Certificate Management component.